oscargabellini/cardano-contracts-lab/README.md

-# Cardano Locker
+# Cardano Contracts Lab

-A web application for locking and unlocking funds on the Cardano blockchain using smart contracts.
+A web application for experimenting with smart contracts on the Cardano blockchain.

-## Features

-- Connect to Cardano wallets (Lace, Eternl, etc.)
-- Lock funds on the Cardano blockchain
-- Unlock funds using transaction hash verification
-- Lock funds with custom messages for enhanced security
-- Modern UI with dark/light theme support

 ## Smart Contracts

-The application includes two main smart contracts:
+The application includes the following smart contracts:

 1. **Basic Lock/Unlock**: Simple contract to lock and unlock funds
-2. **Custom Message Lock/Unlock**: Contract that requires a specific message to unlock funds
+2. **Message-Verified Unlock**: Contract that requires a specific message to unlock funds
+3. **Quiz Contract**: Smart contract that handles questions and rewards for correct answers

 All contracts are built using Aiken, a language designed for Cardano smart contracts.